ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 voice, and a sermon which banishes them back to Hell.

-Every telling ends with Hesiesh defeating the final demon by singing a hymn so true and powerful that it is converted to Immaculatism on the spot.
+Every telling ends with Hesiesh defeating the final demon by singing a hymn so true and powerful that it is converted to Immaculacy on the spot.
 In most variations, this demon is the living storm Garuvar, who becomes known as the Foremost Among the Virtuous Demons.
 Some variations, not recognized as canonical by the Order, feature Hesiesh's older sister Aodri, corrupted by Anathemic